jbaldivieso/coach/README.md

 # Coach

-A weightlifting session tracking application with a Vue 3 frontend and Django backend.
+A weightlifting session tracking Progressive Web App (PWA) with a Vue 3 frontend and Django backend.

 ## Project Structure